SharathGa/data-shell/README.txt

 to cloud.
 This must work now.
 Hopefully.

-This the change that i made on github.
+This the change that i made on github .These are the changes I made in the github that I need to be reflected in the remote options.